jchchiu/bank_statement_converter/README.md

 ## **Notes**

-- Westpac Business One Plus printings of Transaction Searches don't include opening/closing balances so there are no balance checks.
+- Westpac Business One Plus printings of 'Transaction Searches'/'Statement of Recent Transactions' don't include opening/closing balances so there are no balance checks.
 You may need to visually compare the PDF and outputs to verify all transactions are correct.
    - Algorithm based on Westpac PDF was using printing of a Transaction Search of the Westpac Business One Plus account

 - For Westpac Business One eStatement seems like a quicker algorithm can be used since transactions state 'withdrawal' or 'deposit'; can try implementing it and if it fails fallback to slower algorithm